oVirt/ovirt-site/source/vdsm/developers.html.md

 **Problems adding the fake Host in the engine**

-The vdsm bootstrapper was deprecated and replaced by ovirt-host-deploy, the /usr/share/doc/ovirt-host-deploy-1.1.0/README file includes details about how to configure a fake host.
+The vdsm bootstrapper was deprecated and replaced by ovirt-host-deploy, the /usr/share/doc/ovirt-host-deploy-1.1.0/README, file includes details about how to configure a fake host.

+See see [ovirt-host-deploy/README](http://gerrit.ovirt.org/gitweb?p=ovirt-host-deploy.git;a=blob;f=README;hb=HEAD) for fake qemu support.

 **Failed: Server does not support virtualization**